AmberWein/job-insight-analyzer/README.md

 <br>
 ## Features
 ### Screen A – Operations Dashboard
-- Visual dashboard with line charts and a sortable, filterable table.
+- Interactive dashboard with line charts and a sortable, filterable table.
 - Filters by date, client, and country.
 - Highlights key metrics like average logs and day-over-day delta.
 - Pagination and sorting for efficient data navigation.

 ### Screen B – AI Chat Assistant
 - Chat interface to ask natural-language questions like:
-  - "What is the average TOTAL_JOBS_SENT_TO_INDEX per client last month?"
+  - "How many jobs are from the Us or the GB?"
 - Uses a Large Language Model (Claude 3) to translate user questions into MongoDB queries.
 - Results are displayed directly in the chat.